 I came up with this idea to use the leftover butternut pieces when I make fries from a really large squash.
-It was just an experiment but after the first time I made it I knew I had a keeper!
+It was just an experiment but after the first time made it I know I have a keeper!

 I call it a soup/stew because you can decide how thick you want to make it by how much broth/water you add.
 The recipe I’ll give you below is supper thick, you can add a cup of water to thin it out and make a much more soup like dish.

-- 2 cups of low-fat chicken or vegetable broth (1 can)
+- 2 cups of low fat chicken or vegetable broth

 - Dash of ground cloves

-- 1lb raw chicken breast cut into cube
+- 4 oz raw chicken breast cut into cubes

 Add the chicken broth, water, squash and spices to a medium saucepan, cook on high heat and boil (covered) for about 20 minutes or until squash is nice and tender.
 It will start to break apart when stirred.